dventura3/webinos-driver-exernalServices/README.md

 - Twitter, to post a tweet by personal account.
 - Facebook, to post a message on the wall by personal account.

-To add other exernal web services,
+To add other external web services, it's necessary to implement the driver and put it inside this directory: /lib/drivers/exernalServices/fileXXX.js.
+Then, it's necessary to modify the config.json file writing "name" (of api service), "descirption" (of service), "filename" (es. fileXXX.js), other useful information.

 ####How To Use Twitter driver

 To use Twitter and Post something on your account, there are two operations to do.

 - Step 1:
 Create a personal Application on https://dev.twitter.com site with personal account.
 It's necessary to generate personal access token!